nsidc/usaon-vta-docs/glossary.md

   state of `response objects`.
 For "desired state" surveys, we wouldn't be interested in `gaps`. (_TODO_: This concept needs to be refined in the future.)

+_TODO_ Hazel to add in more survey-level metadata here _QUESTION_ Would this survey design allow for a data manager to link the `data product` links to `observing systems` without any related `application`?

 ### Responses